In a nutshell

 - Good people skills and a tough attitude are a must.
 Private equity lawyers work closely with clients to offer advice on a wide range of areas and need to be able to explain the constantly evolving private fund markets to them as well as understanding the time-sensitive nature of fund organisation.
 Fortunately, clients are entrepreneurial and tend to have a good understanding of the world of business, meaning they can pick up on issues quickly.

-- Private equity investors are paying ever closer attention to emerging markets, like the BRICS [Brazil, Russia, India, China and South Africa], but also countries you might not immediately think of, such as Mexico and Colombia.
+- Private equity investors are paying ever closer attention to emerging markets, like the BRICS (Brazil, Russia, India, China and South Africa), but also countries you might not immediately think of, such as Mexico and Colombia.
+In 2018, emerging markets attracted a record $9.4 billion in private equity investment.

 - The EU and the Financial Conduct Authority (FCA) have both been making efforts to extend the rules governing banks and investment firms to private equity houses.
-The FCA has been keen to highlight the benefits of aligning UK policy with that of the European and international timetable, so Brexit negotiations in this area may run somewhat smoothly.
-However, with the imminent release of the PRIIPS regulations (which amplify the standards of protection to insurance-based investment products) – due to be implemented in January 2018 – the European Commission is still yet to clarify whether this will apply to EU based products.
+The FCA has been keen to highlight the benefits of aligning UK policy with that of the European and international norms, so Brexit negotiations in this area may run somewhat smoothly.
+PRIIPS regulations (which amplify the standards of protection to insurance-based investment products) came into effect in January 2018 and have since come in for some hefty criticism: in 2020 the European Fund and Asset Management Association (EFAMA) wrote to the European Commission calling for urgent review of the regulations.